ModelarData/ModelarDB-RS/README.md

 # ModelarDB
-:warning: **ModelarDB is alpha software and not yet ready for production use.**
+:warning: **The current version of ModelarDB is alpha software and not yet ready for production use.**

 ModelarDB is an efficient high-performance time series management system that is designed to efficiently ingest, transfer, store, and analyze high-frequency time series across the edge and cloud.
 It provides state-of-the-art lossless compression, lossy compression, and query performance by efficiently compressing time series on the edge using multiple different types of models such as constant and linear functions.
 As a result, the high-frequency time series can be transferred to the cloud through a connection with very limited bandwidth and stored in the cloud at a low cost.
 The compressed time series can be efficiently queried on both the edge and in the cloud using a relational interface and SQL without any knowledge about the model-based representation.
 A query optimizer automatically rewrites the queries to exploit the model-based representation.